Nineteen Eighty-Four (British TV programme): Reaction

-At the time, television images could only be preserved on film by using a special recording apparatus (known as "telerecording" in the UK and "kinescoping" in the USA) but was used sparingly in Britain for preservation and not for pre-recording.
+At the time, television images could only be preserved on film by using a special recording apparatus (known as "telerecording" in the UK and "kinescoping" in the US) but was used sparingly in Britain for preservation and not for pre-recording.
 It is thus the second performance, one of the earliest surviving British television dramas, that is preserved in the archives.
+Cushing felt, however, that this second performance 'lacked the spontaneity and inspiration of the first, suffering from the furore provoked during those three intervening days.'

 The Goon Show parody

 Spike Milligan wrote a parody of Nineteen Eighty-Four for The Goon Show entitled 1985, broadcast on 4 January 1955.
 The cast of characters included Worker 846 Winston Seagoon (Harry Secombe), Miss Sfnut (Peter Sellers) and Worker 213 Eccles (Milligan); Big Brother was replaced by the Big Brother Corporation (i.e. the BBC) and Goldstein's revolution by Horace Minikstein's Independent Television Army (i.e. the Independent Television Authority).
 Jokes included such stabs at the BBC as:

 Announcer (Sellers): "Attention BBC workers!
 Lunch is now being served in the BBC Canteen.
 Doctors are standing by."

 Seagoon is tortured in Room 101 by being forced to listen to clips from Ray's a Laugh, Life with the Lyons and the singing of Harry Secombe.
 Unlike the original script, Seagoon is freed from Room 101 and the ITA overthrows the BBC after a three-day phone call and a £10 bribe.
 However, when Seagoon hears the ITA's output, he wants the BBC brought back.

 The programme was such a success that the script was performed again on 8 February 1955.
 This was not a repeat – it was a new broadcast of the same script with minor changes.
 One change was the recorded addition of John Snagge as the BBC announcer previously portrayed by Sellers.

 The first version exists in pristine form in the BBC archives, the second performance only as a lower-quality off-air recording, which excludes the first five minutes of the programme and both musical interludes, preserving about 18 minutes of material.